mipwise/mip-opt/4_formulation_techniques/4_scheduling_problems/README.md

 - There are a startup and shutdown costs associated with each generator;
-- Once a generator is turned on/turned off, there is a minimum number of periods that the generator mush be on/off before it can be turned off/turned on again.
+- Once a generator is turned on/turned off, there is a minimum number of periods that the generator mush be on/off before it can be turned off/turned on again;
+- Production of a generator must not ramp up (ramp down) too rapidly when it's starting up (shutting down) or when it's on for two consecutive time periods.

 The goal is to prescribe the most cost-efficient schedule that meets the demand on each period without violating any operational constraints.

-The basic formulation of this problem and it's implementation are here:
+The formulation of this problem and it's implementation are here:
 - [Basic Formulation](formulations/unit_commitment_problem_formulation.ipynb)
 - [Implementation](scripts/unit_commitment_problem_pulp.py)